chadha19/LeaseLink/replit.md

 - July 26, 2025.
 Created deployment guide and environment configuration for independent hosting
 - July 26, 2025.
 Made application ready for deployment on any hosting platform
 - July 26, 2025.
 Created custom domain setup guide for independent hosting and professional deployment
+- July 26, 2025.
+Removed all Replit-specific dependencies and replaced with standard alternatives
+- July 26, 2025.
+Application is now 100% independent with no Replit connections
 ```

 ## User Preferences